Alfred Pal: World War II, later life and career

-In 1941, with the invasion of Yugoslavia, Pal, his brother and their aunt Judita hide from the German army at their aunt Gisela estate in Čakovci.
+In 1941, with the invasion of Yugoslavia, Pal, his brother and their aunt Judita hid from the German army at their aunt Gisela's estate in Čakovci.
 The winter of 1941–42 was the last winter they would spend together.
 From all surrounding areas, Vukovar, Vinkovci and Ilok, Jews from 14 to 60 years of age, were rounded up and taken to concentration camps.
-In 1942, Pal's aunt Gisela had a stroke, and aunt Judita severe hip fracture, which left them both immovable.
-Pal's mother was arrested in Nova Gradiška by the Croatian police, and was then taken by Ustaše to concentration camp in Đakovo where she had survived typhus.
+In 1942, Pal's aunt Gisela had a stroke, and aunt Juditasuffered a severe hip fracture, which left them both immovable.
+Pal's mother was arrested in Nova Gradiška by the Croatian police, and was then taken by Ustaše to a concentration camp in Đakovo where she survived typhus.
 Later she was taken to Loborgrad camp in Hrvatsko Zagorje, where she was killed in August 1942.

 In the summer of 1942, Pal and his brother decided to escape the Nazi and Ustaše persecution.
-His brother swam across the Danube near Opatovac to Hungary, never to be seen again.
+His brother attempted to swim across the Danube near Opatovac to Hungary, never to be seen again.
 Alfred forged a travel pass for himself and managed to reach Crikvenica, which was at the time occupied by the Italians.
-In order to earn a living, Pal drew caricatures of local villagers, visitors and Italian soldiers in Crikvenica.
+In order to earn a living, Pal drew caricatures of local villagers, visitors and Italian soldiers.
 On November 10, 1942, Pal was arrested and taken to a detention camp in Kraljevica and was later transferred to Rab concentration camp.
-After the 1943 capitulation of Italy and the liberation of the camp, Pal joined the Yugoslav Partisans as the member of the Jewish Rab battalion.
-In the Partisans he became a member of the war editorial board of ZAVNOH newspaper Vjesnik.
+After the 1943 capitulation of Italy and the liberation of the camp, he joined the Yugoslav Partisans as a member of the Jewish Rab battalion.
+In the Partisans he became a member of the wartime editorial board of ZAVNOH newspaper Vjesnik.